View results

 Search | Search for load tests that include a specific string in the name. |

-For each load test run, you can navigate to different graphs and reports to analyze the results.
-In the row for a specific load test run, you can select from the following options:
+For each load test run, you can open different graphs and reports to analyze the results.
+In the row for a specific load test run, you can select from the following options.

 Action | Description |